What should I know about sales resources and multiple business units?

 Sales User Access to Transactional Data

-They ways users get access to transactional data include:
+Users get access to transactional data by:

 • Inclusion in the Sales resource hierarchy